dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 ### Physical vs. virtual memory

+Physical memory is the tangible RAM in our systems, while virtual memory is a fabricated memory space benefiting from both RAM and disk storage.

 ---

 #### Comparison and contrast

 * Physical Memory: It refers to the actual RAM installed in a system.
 Direct and faster access but limited in size.

 * Virtual Memory: An extended form of memory, which uses both RAM and swap space.
 It's larger but slower than physical RAM.
+It also adds a layer of protection unlike physical memory.

 ---

 #### The bridge between physical and virtual memory

+The operating system, using page tables, forms the bridge, translating virtual addresses into physical addresses.

 ---

 ## Page Tables and Address Translation

+When you hear the word, "Page tables and address translation", ask yourself this question:

+How do systems remember where everything is stored?

 ---

 ### Purpose of page tables

-Page tables manage the relation between virtual and physical memory addresses.
-They store the mapping so the system knows where each virtual page is located in physical memory.
+Page tables are like the GPS of our memory system.
+They guide the system about where each memory segment resides.

 ---